YueLin301/yuelin301.github.io/_posts/2023-08-13-Game-Theory-Memo.md

 - a set of players,
 - a tree,
 - an allocation of non-terminal nodes of the tree to the players,
-- an informational partition of the non-terminal nodes (to be made precise in the next subsection), and
+- an informational partition of the non-terminal nodes, and
 - payoffs for each player at each terminal node.

 ---